-The course will ask advanced questions about the choices of firms, consumers and policy makers, and answers those questions through observation, theoretical modeling, and experiments.
-Theoretical models will be used to obtain intuitive insight on economic behavior and to conduct theoretical "experiments."
+Advanced questions are asked about the choices of firms, consumers and policy makers.
+Theory will be used to obtain insight on economic behavior and to conduct theoretical experiments with comparative statics analysis.
 In these experiments, the economic model will be shocked with an economic or policy "treatment" and the pre- and post-treatment equilibria results will be compared.